Nurse Staffing Task Force

 In January 2022, the Partners for Nurse Staffing Think Tank was called together to develop short term actionable strategies with measurable outcomes that nurse leaders and organizations could implement within 12—18 months.
 These recommendations addressed the following areas:

 - Diversity, equity, and inclusion (DEI)

 - Work schedule flexibility

 THE NURSE STAFFING TASK FORCE – Long Term Recommendations

 After the release of the Think Tank recommendations, the Task Force began working on long-term solutions to the nurse staffing crisis in April 2022.

 Task Force members included representatives from professional organizations and stakeholders at the national and state level, representing a broad spectrum of acute and critical care nurse specialties and practice settings.

 The Task Force provided a national forum to facilitate dialogue, drive innovative solutions that are consistent with appropriate staffing, and address critical issues of the nurse staffing crisis.
-Insight was heard from internal and external stakeholders.
-They shared insight on the impact staffing challenges have on nurses' morale, the work environment, the health and wellness of communities they serve, and the health system overall.
+Insight was heard from internal and external stakeholders Internal and external stakeholders shared insight on the impact staffing challenges have on nurses' morale, the work environment, health and wellness of communities they serve, and the health system overall.

 The evidence strongly suggests appropriate nurse staffing benefits both nurses and patients.
 Nursing care has a direct impact on the overall quality of health care services.
 With appropriate staffing levels, there are reductions in: